simras/CLAP/README.md

 4. Install pyicos (https://bitbucket.org/regulatorygenomicsupf/pyicoteo)

-5. Download mapping indexes and other files from (https://sid.erda.dk/share_redirect/FOATbg5v14), copy to the folder CAP, unpack and make sure folder is called CAP/resources
+5. Download mapping indexes and other files from (https://sid.erda.dk/share_redirect/FOATbg5v14), copy to the folder CAP, unpack and and merge with folder CAP/resources

 6. Set paths in scripts/CAP.sh
    Mapper: bwa-pssm (find path of executable)